quic/sense/README.md

 ```
 See all available options [here](https://pytorch.org/).

-#### Step 3: Download the Pre-trained Weights
+#### Step 3: Download the SenseKit Weights
-Pre-trained weights can be downloaded from [here](https://20bn.com/licensing/sdk/evaluation).
-Follow the
+Pre-trained weights can be downloaded from [here](https://20bn.com/licensing/sdk/evaluation), subject to separate terms.
-instructions there to create an account and download the weights.
+Follow the instructions to create an account, agree to evaluation license and download the weights.
 Once downloaded, unzip the folder and move the
 folder named `backbone` into `sense/resources`.
 In the end, your resources folder structure should look like
  this: